Avoiding the Big Sleep

-When you finally retire to your bed, be it a huge fluffy down pit or a thin transparent survival bag, you need to make sure your tied in properly.
+When you finally retire to your bed, be it a huge fluffy down pit or a thin transparent survival bag, you need to make sure you’re tied in properly.
 In the night, unless you’re a fantastic sleeper, you will move around and jiggle about a lot, trying to take the weight of tired bum muscles or to avoid stones that seemingly appear underneath you as you sleep.
-With a standard belay set up you’re either hanging off the ledge with a slack rope, or held back tight in it’s iron grip.
+With a standard belay set up, you’re either hanging off the ledge with a slack rope or held back tight in its iron grip.
 The best way to set up the rope is to tie-in with a lot of slack, then using a Ropeman, Prussic or tied off belay plate, adjust the amount of tension you require.
-If its stormy and wet try not to have the rope running straight into you bivi bag.
-If the ledge is spacious hang some gear of the rope to form a loop lower then the opening of the bag to produce a drip point, or better still clip a large hex or cam to your harness and then gathering the sleeping/bivi bag around it, larks foot a sling around it from outside.
+If its stormy and wet try not to have the rope running straight into your bivi bag.
+If the ledge is spacious hang some gear of the rope to form a loop lower than the opening of the bag to produce a drip point, or better still clip a large hex or cam to your harness and then gathering the sleeping/bivi bag around it, larks foot a sling around it from outside.
 This way you don’t have any leak points or wet ropes or slings coming into your dry sanctuary.
-Try to have everything within easy reach from your bag, taking your water bottle, inner boots (Put your leather boots in a plastic bag) inside your bag to stop them freezing.
+Try to have everything within easy reach from your bag, taking your water bottle, inner boots (Put your leather boots in a plastic bag) inside your bag to stop them from freezing.
 Unless you can avoid it, try not to wear your boots inside your sleeping bag, this will ruin your feet.
-Best thing to do it take them of and put some dry socks on, and stick your wet socks on your hands or next to your skin to dry out.
-To save both climbers exposing themselves to the cold, it’s best once in your sleeping bags, one climber does all the cooking and sorting out while the other doses - then reverse roles the following day.
+The best thing to do is take them off and put some dry socks on, and stick your wet socks on your hands or next to your skin to dry out.
+To save both climbers exposing themselves to the cold, it’s best once, in your sleeping bags, one climber does all the cooking and sorting out while the other doses - then reverse roles the following day.

 MONT BLANC DU TACUL, WINTER 1998.

-The thermometer read -25, a little two cold for our sleeping bags, which combined would give you less then a 1000 grams of down.
-We put ever piece of clothing we had on, and laid spooned together - like two cold mountain lovers.
-I had 200 grams less down then Paul, and I was sure I’d be dead by morning.
-Maybe I was delirious with hypothermia but I suddenly figured maybe I was cold because all my clothes were stopping the down from warming up, leaving me a little like a ice cube in a flask.
+The thermometer read -25, a little too cold for our sleeping bags, which combined would give you less than 1000 grams of down.
+We put every piece of clothing we had on and laid spooned together - like two cold mountain lovers.
+I had 200 grams less down than Paul, and I was sure I’d be dead by morning.
+Maybe I was delirious with hypothermia but I suddenly figured maybe I was cold because all my clothes were stopping the down from warming up, leaving me a little like an ice cube in a flask.
 So gambling on my hunch I stripped off, Paul moaning as I moved what warmth my body had from his.
 Now I won’t kid you I was warm, but I wasn’t cold either - held in some kind of limbo between comfort and discomfort - an OK place to be considering.
-In the morning Paul peeled himself of the ground like a zombie, put on his skis and skied of into the sunrise - leaving me asleep, his first and last Alpine winter one night stand.
+In the morning Paul peeled himself off the ground like a zombie, put on his skis and skied off into the sunrise - leaving me asleep, his first and last Alpine winter one-night stand.

 SURVIVING THE NIGHT